dotnet/csharplang/proposals/csharp-10.0/caller-argument-expression.md

 }
 ```

 When one of the asserts fail, only the filename, line number, and method name will be provided in the stack trace.
-The developer will not be able to tell which assert failed from this information-- (s)he will have to open the file and navigate to the provided line number to see what went wrong.
+The developer will not be able to tell which assert failed from this information-- they will have to open the file and navigate to the provided line number to see what went wrong.

 This is also the reason testing frameworks have to provide a variety of assert methods.
 With xUnit, `Assert.True` and `Assert.False` are not frequently used because they do not provide enough context about what failed.